Medically reviewed on August 12, 2018

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Appropriate use: To be used as a component of an immunosuppressive regimen which includes cyclosporine and corticosteroids.

-• Experienced physician: [U.S. Boxed Warning]: Should be administered under the supervision of a physician experienced in immunosuppression therapy and organ transplant management.
+• Experienced physician: [US Boxed Warning]: Should be administered under the supervision of a physician experienced in immunosuppression therapy and organ transplant management.

-Signs and symptoms of acute rejection; hypersensitivity, infection
+Monitor for signs and symptoms of acute rejection; hypersensitivity, infection

 Pregnancy Risk Factor